 A simple way to do Madhubani painting on fabric involves filling colour inside the outliner done in textured 3D outliner.

 You can fill the colors inside the design and then do the outline or vice versa.
 The various glass painting designs are very well suited for this.
 A simple google search for glass paintings will give you many inspirations for your next project.

 4. Spray painting

 Fill a small sprayer bottle with colour and splash away or use a straw to blow designs on the fabric.
-Fun way to randomly paint the design.
+A fun way to randomly paint the design.
 You can either buy spray fabric paint or add a special additive to paint which will make your paint to sprayable consistency if you want a professional effect.

 5. Block Painting